Updated June 3, 2021

 How To Follow The Walk

 The full walk takes three to four hours, but it can also be done in segments.
+Most dogs should be able to easily walk the whole way.

 I’ve tried to include the most interesting and neglected parts of the parklands.
 Therefore, it’s worth following the route closely if you can.

 Otherwise you can look at the map above, read my waymarks here, and view the image gallery below.
+If you make some mistakes you might even find some better places!

 Some Explanatory Notes